Evva1023/Evva1023/README.md

 ### Hello 👋, I’m Eva
-### I’m a passionate web pages coder and a novice at back-end programming
+### I’m a passionate front-end coder and novice at back-end programming (very curious!)

-📚 I'm constantly learning new skills, now it is NestJS, Angular, Next.js and soon it will be Vue.js
+📚 I'm constantly learning new skills, now it is NestJS, planning to get to know Angular, Next.js and Vue.js

 🏆 Goal: write nice and clean code automatically, to need less refactoring later on